-This article first appeared in the Effective Evangelism column of the CHRISTIAN RESEARCH JOURNAL, volume 38, number 04 (2015).
+This article first appeared in the Effective Evangelism column of the Christian Research Journal, volume 38, number 04 (2015).
 The full text of this article in PDF format can be obtained by clicking here.
-For further information or to subscribe to the CHRISTIAN RESEARCH JOURNAL go to: http://www.equip.org/christian-research-journal/
+For more information about the Christian Research Journal, click here.

 I was challenged to seriously consider the Christian message by a guy whose zeal for defending his convictions obliged me not only to reflect on his point of view but also to ask myself some serious questions about my own.
 He was someone who had taken the time to ponder the answers to life’s most serious questions.
 He was compelling, courteous, and confident.
 He didn’t knock on my front door, or hand me a pamphlet, or accost me on the street.
 He didn’t offer to wash my car.
 He didn’t invite me to go anywhere with him or encourage me to make a decision about what he had just told me.
 He just asked me questions that made me think.

 Our memorable encounter occurred at 3:00 a.m., amid the hum of electronics and the muted glow of an array of cathode ray displays.
 I was in the cockpit of a commercial airliner at 35,000 feet over the plains of Kansas—ironically in a position that allowed us both to see the “ends of the earth.”
 We were at work.

 He was an atheist.